Hunting for a way to make a difference?

 Who Gets the Meat?

-The Mississippi Food Network distributes donated venison through a network of local and statewide member churches and non-profit organizations throughout the state.
+The Participating Processors & The Mississippi Food Network distributes donated venison through a network of local and statewide member churches and non-profit organizations throughout the state.

 HUNTERS WIN by doing their part to help people in need and manage the resource.